 Proof.
-Let F be a fragment; we first show that A(F) is independent in C. Suppose, for contradiction, that $u, v \in A(F)$ are adjacent on C. Then, because F is connected, there is a u-v path P in F. Moreover, P has length at least
+Let F be a fragment; we first show that A(F) is independent in C. Suppose, for contradiction, that $u, v \in A(F)$ are adjacent on C. Then, because F is connected, there is a u-v path P in F. Moreover, P has length at least two, because u, v are not adjacent in F by definition.
+But this means that we could make C longer by following P instead of using the edge uv, contradicting the maximality of C.

 Secondly, it is clear, since $\delta(L) \geq 3$, that each vertex of C is in the attachment set of some fragment.
 In particular, since each A(F) is independent in C, there must be at least two fragments.
-It follows that for any fragment F, $C \cup F$ is a proper subgraph of L and thus planar by the minimality of L.
+It follows that for any fragment $F, C \cup F$ is a proper subgraph of L and thus planar by the minimality of L.